-You should confirm all of that information is accurate, including your social security number, which insurers collect for to get your credit score.
+You should confirm all of that information is accurate, including your social security number, which insurers collect to get your credit score.
 Most insurance companies use information in your credit history and other factors to calculate your rate.
 Each company weighs these factors differently, so your credit score’s effect on your insurance rates will vary from company to company.
 Additionally, the credit history of the first person named as the insured on a policy might be used in rating.
 Be sure to ask your agent about how that can affect your rates.

 Read more about:

 If you have questions about insurance, contact our consumer advocates.